From the Blog

 Now, we recommend heat, movement, and electrical stimulation instead of using ice or heat as part of RICE.

 Note that you should always follow your doctor’s instructions.
-If you are told, for example, not to jump up and down using your injured ankle, then don’t do it.
+For instance, if you are told not to jump up and down using your injured ankle, then don’t do it.
 Be smart.

 New Treatment Methodology